Sen. Marsha Blackburn, Sen.-elect Bill Hagerty among others to oppose results of 2020 election

-TENNESSEE (WATE) — Senator Marsha Blackburn, Senator-elect Bill Hagerty, among other Senators and Senator-elects have announced they will vote to oppose the results of the 2020 election.
+TENNESSEE (WATE) — U.S Senator Marsha Blackburn, U.S Senator-elect Bill Hagerty announced they will join others in voting to oppose the results of the 2020 election.

+The two will join dozens of others planning to cast ballots opposing the results on Wednesday, according to a press release from Blackburn’s office.

 The group will also reportedly call for Congress to appoint an Electoral Commission that will act as an investigative and fact-finding authority to conduct a 10-day audit of the election results in the disputed states.